pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

  3. From the download page click the Download Installer button, click the Download Pull Secre button and click the Download command-line tools button.
 Note that further down this page there is a button to download Red Hat Enterprise Linux CoreOS (RHCOS).
 We will let the installation program grab that file for us.

  <img src="images/download.jpg" width="600"/>
- 4. I made a separate directory to run the installation for the OCP cluster and moved the openshift-install-linux.tar.gz and pull-secret files there.
+ 4. I made a separate directory named ocp412 in my home directory to run the installation for the OCP cluster.
+Move theta openshift-install-linux.tar.gz and pull-secret files there.
 In your "install" directory untar the openshift-install-linux.tar.gz
 ```
 $ tar xvf openshift-install-linux.tar.gz
 ```